-l, (employee/

-parent),
+I, (employment), oyee/

-acknowledge that oncopy of the (date), I received a
+acknowledge that on (date), I rece copy of the ived a

-preschool's privacy notice for employees, read and understood it. children and parents and that I have
+preschool's privacy notice for employees, children and parents and that read and understood it. l have

 Signature

 Name

 Grievance Procedure

 At Bolnore Village Preschool we follow our legal obligations as an employer at all times including hearing and investigating grievances.
 We have the following policy and procedures that set out our process.